Self-Supervised Multisensory Pretraining for Contact-Rich Robot Reinforcement Learning: Related Work

 \subsection{Reinforcement Learning for Contact-Rich Manipulation}

 Tasks where a robotic manipulator has to interact with its environment, either directly or indirectly via a tool, require a good understanding of the interaction forces that shape the task at hand.
 Solving contact-rich tasks often relies on an accurate estimate of force and dynamics.
 When such estimates are available, classical control approaches can be adapted to solve the task~\cite{whitney1987historical,whitney1982quasi}.
-To better handle unseen or difficult contact dynamics in unstructured environments, RL presents itself as an ideal candidate that can learn directly via interactions~\cite{nuttin1997learning}, without accurate state estimation~\cite{levine2016end}.
-In the context of contact-rich manipulation, various works have employed RL to learn contact-based policies on a variety of tasks~\cite{elguea2023review, suomalainen2022survey,liu2021deep}.
+To better handle unseen or difficult contact dynamics in unstructured environments, RL presents itself as an ideal candidate that can learn directly via interactions~\cite{nuttin1997learning}, without accurate state estimation~\cite{levine2016end}. \diff{In contact-rich manipulation, v}{V}arious works have employed RL to learn contact-\diff{based}{rich manipulation} policies on a variety of tasks~\cite{elguea2023review, suomalainen2022survey,liu2021deep}.